datakind/data-recipes-ai/README.md

 ## Deploying to Azure

+The environment has been configured to run on a multicontainer web app in Azure.
+This actually isn't a very robust solution, as we shall see below, and should be migrated onto something more formal for launch.

+### Not on a Mac

+Run ...

+`python3 deploy_azure.py`

+### On a Mac

-Make dure docker has 'Use Rosetta for x86_64/amd64 emulation on Apple Silicon' set in settings
+Make dure docker has 'Use Rosetta for x86_64/amd64 emulation on Apple Silicon' set in settings if using a MAC silicon chip.
+You will also need to build the Docker image for platform: linux/amd64 so when pushed to Azure, they'll work.
+This is a bit tricky ...

+1. Make some change that needs to be released
+2. `docker compose down -v`
+3. `docker compose -f docker-compose-build-azure.yml pull`
+4. `docker compose -f docker-compose-build-azure.yml build`
+5. `docker compose -f docker-compose-build-azure.yml up -d`

+Note, this break the app for running locally, it's just to build images that will run in Azure when using Mac

+6. `python3 deploy_azure.py`

+Then Revert back, to work on Mac

+7. `docker compose -f docker-compose-build-azure.yml down -v`
+8. `docker compose pull`
+9. `docker compose build`
+10. `docker compose up -d`